 For decades, Walmart solidly held the reins as the largest retailer in the world.
 The Bentonville, Arkansas-based multinational retail corporation’s competition trailed far behind and it could afford to focus almost exclusively on its roots as a big-box retail chain, selling low-priced staples, such as laundry detergent, paper towels, bottled water, groceries, and even apparel basics and electronics, in all 50 states and beyond.
-Despite bringing in upwards of $500 billion per year in revenue as of 2017, Walmart has fallen short where its fast-growing rival, Amazon, has made its name: online.
+Despite generating $514.4 billion in revenue in 2019, Walmart has fallen short where its fast-growing rival, Amazon, has made its name: online.

-After bypassing most retailers, with its convenient 2-day shipping and low, low prices, Amazon – and its $177 billion in annual revenues – has been moving aggressively to rival Walmart on Walmart’s own turf.
-While Amazon is not building sprawling brick-and-mortar stores across the U.S., as Walmart has done, it is looking to chip away at Walmart’s lead by expanding its offerings to include the very every-day household products – and groceries – that have turned Walmart into the market’s biggest behemoth.
-More than that, Amazon has been offering up a growing stable of private-label goods, which currently range from fast fashion wares to dietary supplements and dish soaps, and that, thanks to its proprietary algorithm, show up first in shoppers’ increasingly-generic search results.
+After bypassing most retailers, with its convenient 2-day shipping and low, low prices, Amazon – and its $280.5 billion in annual revenue as of 2019 – has been moving aggressively to rival Walmart on Walmart’s own turf.
+While Amazon is not building sprawling brick-and-mortar stores across the U.S., as Walmart has done, it is looking to chip away at Walmart’s lead by expanding its offerings to include the very every-day household products – and groceries, which are precisely what have helped turn Walmart into the market’s biggest behemoth.

 According to recode, “The deal comes as more shoppers expect to have the option for same-day delivery when placing online orders, especially when buying consumable products that get everyday use.
 Not only does Amazon offer Prime members free two-hour delivery on a limited assortment of goods, it also lets these customers get same-day delivery for free on a catalog of more than a million products.”